quincycheng/awesome-flows/README.md

    - Map > workspaceId (replace it with the ID of the workspace)
    - Map > workspaceType (replace it with the type of the workspace, e.g. AWS)

+### Secrets Hub: Scan Secrets Stores

+#### Usage
+Periodically scan secrets stores in Secrets Hub for secret decovery See [Automatic Secrets Discovery using CyberArk Secrets Hub](#automatic-secrets-discovery-using-cyberark-secrets-hub) above for more details

 ## Google